-Pibern Trail is a 2.2 mile lightly trafficked out and back trail located near Cassville, MO that features beautiful wild flowers and is rated as moderate.
+Pibern Trail is a 2.2 mile lightly trafficked loop trail located near Cassville, MO that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 A beautiful walk with magnificent views of Roaring River Park.
 This is an easy hike from the bottom at the campground to the rim of the ledge and then back down to the campground.
 The views are very good in early Spring and Winter, the Summer leaves make harder viewing the entire area.

 Rugged trail.
 Trailhead says 1 mile.
 AllTrails says 2.4 miles.
 We logged 2 miles hiking the trail then back to the Trailhead through the campground.
 Some beautiful rock formations along the trail.

 Fun hike. poorly marked to get off the dried river bed. walked 1/2 Mike off and had to back track. worth it though.

 Great hike, nice bluffs, trail runs the ridge.

 Great hike, nice bluffs. trail runs along ridge

 Good trail.
 Nice and easy walk.
 But the steps are a bit tricky when wet.
 This trail is actually on the backside of campground 1.
 Not where it shows on this app.

 it was a very good trail.
 Going up the steps was tricky.
 They are uneven.
 The scenery with bluffs, woods, and creeks was very nice.
 You had to cross a creek 2 times.
 It was not deep, but it was cold.